MiPlayer123/Self_Assistant/MIGRATION_STATUS.md

   - Changed package name to "wagoo-v1"
   - Updated protocol from "interview-coder://" to "wagoo://"
   - Changed all UI text references to Wagoo
-  - Updated URLs from interviewcoder.co to wagoo.co
+  - Updated URLs from interviewcoder.co to wagoo.ai
   - Updated documentation and README files
   - Changed application description to reflect general-purpose AI assistant
 - **Result**: App is now fully rebranded as Wagoo